sang-shelton/sang-shelton/README.md

 📅 Have been programming since 2018

-🚀 Focusing now on creating safe resource efficient programs using [Rust](https://www.rust-lang.org/)
+🚀 Now focusing on creating safe resource efficient programs using [Rust](https://www.rust-lang.org/)

-🌐 Was previously working as a web developer
+🌐 Was previously a Web Developer

 ✉️ My Mail: 7snuirzlb@mozmail.com